July 4, 2023

 Can renewable energy be used in vertical farming?

-The agricultural industry is one of the largest consumers of natural resources from land to water, contributing significantly to environmental pollution and greenhouse gas emissions.
-Vertical farming has emerged as part of the solution to these challenges and as well as helping to reduce the impact on our environment, an IGS vertical farm can further enhance its credentials when powered by renewable energy sources.
+The agricultural industry is one of the largest consumers of natural resources, contributing significantly to environmental pollution and greenhouse gas emissions.
+Vertical farming has emerged as part of the solution to these challenges and as well as helping to reduce the impact on our environment, can pair perfectly with renewable energy sources.

 What is a vertical farm?